 9. Apostle (2018)

-One of the finest horror films of 2018, ‘Apostle’, set in the early twentieth century, is the story of a man called Thomas Richardson who comes to know that his sister has been kidnapped by a religious cult and is being held on a heavily guarded island.
-Eager to free his sister from the clutches of this murderous organization, Thomas decides to infiltrate the island pretending to be a member of the cult.
+One of the finest horror films of 2018, ‘Apostle,’ set in the early twentieth century, is the story of a man called Thomas Richardson who comes to know that his sister has been kidnapped by a religious cult and is being held on a heavily guarded island.
+Eager to free his sister from the clutches of this murderous organization, Thomas decides to infiltrate the island, pretending to be a member of the cult.
 Once he reaches the island, Thomas is shocked by the atrocities carried out by the figureheads of the cult and how brutally they treat their prisoners.
-This island was set up as a safe haven away from the corruption of the mainland, but it turns out to be even more sinister and unforgiving.
+This island was set up as a safe haven away from the corruption of the mainland, but it turned out to be even more sinister and unforgiving.

 The production value of this film is what sets it apart from most other horror films.
 Writer-director Gareth Evans brilliantly conjures up this sinister piece of land where the cult operates and immerses us into the darkest realms of his imagination.
 If you are a horror film fan and have not checked out ‘Apostle’ yet, you are doing yourself a great disservice.
+You may watch it here.

 8. Secret Obsession (2019)

-‘Secret Obsession’ revolves around a woman whose identity is left a mystery as the film portrays her fleeing from an unknown pursuer before crashing into a car.
+Secret Obsession‘ revolves around a woman whose identity is left a mystery as the film portrays her fleeing from an unknown pursuer before crashing into a car.
 Waking up, she finds a man, calling himself Russell Williams, introducing himself as her husband.
 Russell claims that the woman is named Jennifer, and although she loses her memory in the crash, the man slowly helps her regain it through past photographs.
-However, after discharging herself from the hospital, Jennifer starts having flashbacks which hint that her past was very different from her current reality.
-Additionally, with a police officer investigating Jennifer’s disappearance, and the discovery of her parents’ corpses, the case turns on its head as the lines between truth and lies get blurred.
+However, after discharging herself from the hospital, Jennifer starts having flashbacks, which hint that her past was very different from her current reality.
+Additionally, with a police officer investigating Jennifer’s disappearance and the discovery of her parents’ corpses, the case turns on its head as the lines between truth and lies get blurred.
+You can watch the movie here.

 7. Forgotten (2017)

-6. Tau (2018)
+6. TAU (2018)

 4. The Most Hated Woman in America (2017)

 This true story is based on the final days of Madalyn Murray O’Hair, who was a talk show regular and pushed for religious freedom.
 After having two children out of wedlock, her devout Christian parents were outraged.
-The trigger for her movement was when her son was forced to recite the Lord’s prayer in school, after which she started a campaign to ban prayer in school.
+The trigger for her movement was when her son was forced to recite the Lord’s Prayer in school, after which she started a campaign to ban prayer in school.
 This resulted in the Supreme Court making mandatory prayer in school illegal.
 The controversial lady earned the name of “The Most Hated Woman in America” when she started minting money as an Anti-religious leader and founded the American Atheists.
-Having pulled publicity stunts before, no one took it seriously when Madalyn (Melissa Leo) was kidnapped along with her son and granddaughter, for a ransom of one million dollars by her disgruntled employee David Waters (Josh Lucas).
+Having pulled publicity stunts before, no one took it seriously when Madalyn (Melissa Leo) was kidnapped, along with her son and granddaughter, for a ransom of one million dollars by her disgruntled employee David Waters (Josh Lucas).
+You can watch ‘The Most Hated Woman in America’ here.

 3. Tallulah (2016)